bcoles/kasld/docs/architecture.md

 | `base_align` | `0x`-prefixed hex, power of two | Declared alignment of the extent base.
 Optional. |

-A bounded extent is emitted as `pos=base` carrying both `lo` and `hi`; there is no literal `pos=range` token on the wire.
+A bounded extent is emitted as `pos=base` carrying both `lo` and `hi`; there is no literal `pos=range` token on the wire. `pos=extent` is reserved for one member of a *complete, single-source covering* of a region — a whole RAM map — whose value lives in the gaps between extents (see [Coverings](#coverings-vs-observations) below).
 Example emissions:

 ```
 P initrd pos=base conf=parsed lo=0x33000000 hi=0x333fffff
 V kernel_image:commit_creds pos=interior conf=parsed sample=0xffffffff81234000
 P ram pos=top conf=parsed hi=0x100000000
 V vmalloc pos=interior conf=heuristic sample=0xffffc90000123456
+P ram pos=extent conf=parsed lo=0x100000 hi=0x7fedffff
 ```

 The orchestrator ignores any line that does not begin with `P` or `V` followed